• Skip to primary navigation

 • I love texture!
 From the feathers, to the different textures of the balls filling the lantern, to the twine, to the wheat, texture is another thing that will give your shelves more depth and make them seem polished.

-6. I move things around a million times until it finally looks right.
+6. Move things around until it finally looks right.

 Truly, this is the name of the game.
 I typically style shelves over a period of a few days because I like to let them sit for a while.
 Then when I walk by, something will catch my eye as being out of place and I'll switch some things around.
 When things have sat for a day or two and I haven't touched them, then I know I'm done. 🙂